yvonneventure/100dayofpython/010 Beginner Python/README.md

 1. Conditional statement if/else

-- comparison operator
+- Comparison operator
  - `=` is assign what's on the right to the left
  - `==` is check equality of what on the right with what’s on the right
  - `!=` is not equal to
-  > - the condition statement should return a `True` or `False`, this will give you a hint whether the condition statement is correct
+  > - The condition statement should return a `True` or `False`, this will give you a hint whether the condition statement is correct
-  > - indentation is important in `if/else` statement, it marks what code block will be executed, and you will get an indentation error if you you are doing it wrong
+  > - Indentation is important in `if/else` statement, it marks what code block will be executed, and you will get an indentation error if you you are doing it wrong

 ![flow chart 1](images/flowchart1.png)